Quality of Living

 Oklahoma City, Oklahoma is the state capital and the largest Metropolitan Statistical Area in the state.
 Oklahoma City is an excellent location for serving all markets in Oklahoma, Texas, Arkansas, Kansas and Missouri, from the crossroads of I-40, I-35, and I-44.

 A leading medical center in the southwest, Oklahoma City is readily accessible by all modes of transportation.
 Cultural and recreational opportunities abound throughout the county.
-Other local points of interest include Remington Park Race Track, the Oklahoma City Zoo, the Bricktown entertainment district and the Oklahoma City National Memorial site downtown.
+Other local points of interest include the First Americans Museum, the Oklahoma City Zoo, the Bricktown entertainment district and the Oklahoma City National Memorial site downtown.